mittagessen/kraken/docs/api.rst

 The baseline segmentation method is based on a neural network that classifies image pixels into baselines and regions.
-Because it is trainable, a segmentation model is required in addition to the image to be segmentation and it has to be loaded first:
+Because it is trainable, a segmentation model is required in addition to the image to be segmented and it has to be loaded first:

 .. code-block:: python